didi/gendry/README.md

 			manager.SetReadTimeout(1 * time.Second)
 		).Port(3302).Open(true)
 ```
-In fact, all things manager does is just for concatting the `dataSourceName`
+In fact, all things manager does is just to generate the `dataSourceName`

 the format of a `dataSourceName` is：